jakelevirne/Halloween2025/server/README.md

 **Format:** `file.mp3:channel` (e.g., `sound/creepy.mp3:3`)

+**Options:**
+- `--normalize` or `-n`: Automatically equalize volume levels across all sounds (recommended when mixing multiple files)

 **How it works:**
 - Each audio file is routed to its designated channel
 - Shorter files are padded with silence to match the longest file
 - All sounds play simultaneously and stop when the longest one finishes
+- Volume normalization ensures all sounds have the same peak level (prevents some from being too quiet/loud)
 - Press Ctrl+C to stop playback gracefully

 ## Development